jyoung/ods/docker/readme.md

 8. Enter your username and password from pg-env
 9. Select 'Save'

+## Connect to Postgres

+Run `docker-compose run postgres bash` to get to the postgres bash.

+Execute `psql -h postgres -d ods -U postgres` to connect to to the ods database as the postgres super user.

+Execute `grant usage on schema ods to [your_username];` to get access to the ods schema in the ods database.

+Execute `grant all privileges on all tables in schema ods to [your_username];` to get access to all the tables in ods.

+Type `\q` to quit the ods connection.

+Type `ctrl+d` to quit the postgres bash.

 ## User Secrets

 The dotnet projects are configured using the user-secrets dotnet tool.